stationaryreality/Wordpress-Customization/docs/dns.md

 Even subdomains like `dev.mydomain.com` are completely free to create and behave similarly to full domains.
 I plan to use this for more technical documentation using NGINX in the future.

-When you factor in both the $5/month Linode server and the domain registration cost, my entire setup still averages out to about **$6.41 per month**—not bad for a fully functional, globally accessible website.
+When you factor in both the $5/month Linode server and the domain registration cost, my entire setup still averages out to about **$6.41 per month**—not bad for a fully functional website.

 ### 🧭 How Domain Names Work